-Introductory remarks will be delivered by the High Representative for Disarmament Affairs and by the Director of the Office for Outer Space Affairs (5-10 min each).
+Introductory remarks will be delivered by the High Representative for Disarmament Affairs or Director and Deputy to the High Representative for Disarmament Affairs, and by the Director of the Office for Outer Space Affairs (5-10 min each).

 Panel presentations will be delivered by up to four invited panellists from representatives drawn from each segment of the broader space community, including government, civil society and the private sector (10 min each).
+Member States will be consulted on the panellists, as appropriate, and a draft programme will be communicated in advance of the panel discussion.

-There will be Q&A after each presentation and a concluding interactive dialogue with delegations.

-The Co-Chairs of the First and Fourth Committees will close the panel discussion.
+There will be Q&A after each presentation and followed by an interactive dialogue with delegations.
+The Co-Chairs of the First and Fourth Committees will close the panel discussion and issue a Co-Chairs summary of the panel discussion.